 : The maps held in the map catalogue include the date that maps where uploaded or last revised.

 Vegetation extent and conditions maps

 In addition to type maps held in the VIS map catalogue, there are a number of important ancillary vegetation data products now available through the Office of Environment and Heritage (OEH).
 These include vegetation extent, vegetation condition, ground cover and biomass.
-An overview and access to these products are available from the Ancillary Vegetation Data Products Inventory.
+An overview and access to these products are available from Vegetation extent and condition products.

 All map products held in the VIS have ANZLIC compliant metadata (AS/NZS ISO 19115:2005) available.
 This metadata is publicly searchable through the OEH Spatial data catalogue and data download site or through the NSW Spatial Data Catalogue.
 For users who want to create ANZLIC compliant metadata but do not have access to a corporate online metadata creation system you may consider using the ANZMet Lite metadata collection application.